TinuCH1976/link-library/readme.txt

  Output a list of all links categories, listed by category, using the settings in $wpdb->linkcategories and output it as table

  Parameters:<br/>
-   order (default 'name')  - Sort link categories by 'name' or 'id'<br/>
+   order (default 'name')  - Sort link categories by 'name' or 'id'.
+When set to 'AdminSettings', will use parameters set in Admin Settings Panel.<br/>
    hideifempty (default true)  - Supress listing empty link categories<br/>
    tablewitdh (default 100) - Width of table, percentage<br/>
    numcolumns (default 1) - Number of columns in table<br/>